angietd94/mbo-tracker/README.md

 ## 🙏 Acknowledgements

 - SnapLogic for supporting the development of this tool
-- The Flask team for their excellent web framework
+- The ROO AI tool for its excellent job as an AI assistent!
+- My manager for letting me do this project
-- All contributors who have helped improve this application
+- Me as a contributor who have helped create this application

 ## License